Skip to main content

 Connect to TDengine

 Any application running on any platform can access TDengine through the REST API provided by TDengine.
 For information, see REST API.
-Applications can also use the connectors for various programming languages, including C/C++, Java, Python, Go, Node.js, C#, and Rust, to access TDengine.
-These connectors support connecting to TDengine clusters using both native interfaces (taosc).
-Some connectors also support connecting over a REST interface.
-Community developers have also contributed several unofficial connectors, such as the ADO.NET connector, the Lua connector, and the PHP connector.
+Applications can also use the client libraries for various programming languages, including C/C++, Java, Python, Go, Node.js, C#, and Rust, to access TDengine.
+These client libraries support connecting to TDengine clusters using both native interfaces (taosc).
+Some client libraries also support connecting over a REST interface.
+Community developers have also contributed several unofficial client libraries, such as the ADO.NET, Lua, and PHP libraries.

 Establish Connection

-There are two ways for a connector to establish connections to TDengine:
+There are three ways for a client library to establish connections to TDengine:

-For REST and native connections, connectors provide similar APIs for performing operations and running SQL statements on your databases.
+For these ways of connections, client libraries provide similar APIs for performing operations and running SQL statements on your databases.
 The main difference is the method of establishing the connection, which is not visible to users.

 Key differences: